-You can also have alpha 2 antagonism.
+You can also have alpha two antagonism.

 so their heart rate climbs when they stand up.

-Now the older drugs have more side effects than newer drugs have fewer side effects.
+Now, the older drugs have more side effects than newer drugs have fewer side effects.

-you can see that amitriptyline is the oldest of the drugs first used in the 1960s, and the newer drugs like desipramine have fewer side effects.
+you can see that amitriptyline is the oldest of the drugs,

+first used in the 1960s, and the newer drugs like desipramine have fewer side effects.

 The norepinephrine uptake inhibition can cause dry mouth, urinary retention, and tremor.

 and the antagonism of serotonin can cause nausea.

 One of the big concerns that I always have with tricyclic antidepressants

-is that your seizure threshold is reduced so patients
+is that your seizure threshold is reduced.

 that is also seen in the monoamine oxidase inhibitors.

-There's an additive effect with alcohol or ethanol.
+There is an additive effect with alcohol or ethanol.

-become particularly problematic in those group of patients.
+so TCAs become particularly problematic in those group of patients.

-is that they may antagonize methyldopa and clonidine,
+is that they may antagonize methyldopa and clonidine.

-so patients who are taking these drugs, methyldopa or clonidine,
+So, patients who are taking these drugs, methyldopa or clonidine,

-whether it's for blood pressure or for postmenopausal symptoms
+whether it's for blood pressure or for post-menopausal symptoms,

 can have a significant interaction between the two sets of drugs.

-Now there are three Cs of TCA toxicity -- coma, convulsions, and cardio toxicity.
+Now, there are three C's of TCA toxicity.
+Coma, convulsions, and cardiotoxicity.